kankankankankankan/github-trending/README.md

 ## Css

+* 【2024-09-29】[refact0r / system24](https://github.com/refact0r/system24) - a tui-style discord theme
+* 【2024-09-29】[primary-theme / obsidian](https://github.com/primary-theme/obsidian) - Comfy, playful but productive theme for Obsidian.
+"Primary instantly puts you in a relaxed state that opens the door to creativity and exploration.
+Wonderfully executed down to the smallest details,"
 * 【2024-09-15】[Automattic / themes](https://github.com/Automattic/themes) - Free WordPress themes made by Automattic for WordPress.org and WordPress.com.
 * 【2024-09-15】[dohliam / dropin-minimal-css](https://github.com/dohliam/dropin-minimal-css) - Drop-in switcher for previewing minimal CSS frameworks
 * 【2024-09-08】[dotnet-presentations / blazor-hybrid-workshop](https://github.com/dotnet-presentations/blazor-hybrid-workshop) - A full day workshop (.NET MAUI Blazor Hybrid Workshop in a Box) on how to build Blazor Hybrid apps with .NET MAUI for iOS, Android, macOS, and Windows